mydepsoftware/mydepsoftware.github.io/getting_started.md

     		</figcaption>
         </div><br>
       </li>
-      <li> <b>Three-shell:</b> this model corresponds to a cell with one outside layer and a nucleus occupying a significant volume.
+      <li> <b>Three-shell:</b> This model corresponds to a cell with one outside layer and a nucleus occupying a significant volume.
+The corresponding interface is displayed in Fig.9.
 The order of the layers from the inside to the outside is nucleoplasm, nuclear envelope, cytoplasm and cell membrane.
         <br><br>
         <div class="DIVimage">
             <img class="im" src='/assets/img/image09_three.png' />